fortinetdev/terraform-provider-fortios/website/docs/r/fortios_system_global.html.markdown

 * `miglog_affinity` - Affinity setting for logging.
 On FortiOS versions 6.2.0-7.2.3: 64-bit hexadecimal value in the format of xxxxxxxxxxxxxxxx.
 On FortiOS versions >= 7.2.4: hexadecimal value up to 256 bits in the format of xxxxxxxxxxxxxxxx.
 * `syslog_affinity` - Affinity setting for syslog (hexadecimal value up to 256 bits in the format of xxxxxxxxxxxxxxxx).
 * `url_filter_affinity` - URL filter CPU affinity.
+* `router_affinity` - Affinity setting for BFD/VRRP/BGP/OSPF daemons (hexadecimal value up to 256 bits in the format of xxxxxxxxxxxxxxxx).
 * `ndp_max_entry` - Maximum number of NDP table entries (set to 65,536 or higher; if set to 0, kernel holds 65,536 entries).
 * `br_fdb_max_entry` - Maximum number of bridge forwarding database (FDB) entries.
 * `max_route_cache_size` - Maximum number of IP route cache entries (0 - 2147483647).